 3 Myths About Baby Formula Parents Should Ignore

 Everyone has an opinion!
 And when it comes to baby feeding, this statement can not be more true.
-There are a few persistent untruths about giving baby formula that scare new parents.
-A lot of new parents choose to breastfeed then along the way something happens and they find themselves unable to follow their original plan.
+There are a few persistent untruths about giving baby formula that scares new parents.
+A lot of new parents choose to breastfeed at first, but then find themselves unable to follow their original plan.
 This can lead to anxiety or fear that your baby is now at a disadvantage.
 While breastfeeding is great for babies, it’s not always possible to do exclusively or wanted to do at all.

 Myth #1: Formula-Fed Babies Won’t Be as Smart as Breastfed Babies

-This is a myth that’s hung around from when formula was first invented.
-Yes, the early versions of baby formula were lacking in certain aspects, and were not as effective of a nutrition source as breast milk.
+This myth goes back to the beginning of formula use.
+Yes, the early versions of baby formula were lacking in certain aspects and were not as effective of a nutrition source as breast milk.
 Today’s formulas have come a long way.
 Just like with everything around us, science has helped progress it a lot.
 Formula manufacturers have a much better understanding of how the human body works and of human breast milk composition.
 There is a lot more knowledge and consideration about the nutrient types and ratios that contribute to optimal growth in babies.

-Research into the components of breastmilk have been essential for the improvement and development of formula.
-Infant formulas now include critical brain-boosting ingredients like DHA and ARA, two of the nutrients that are now known to be essential in brain development.
+Research into the components of breastmilk has been essential for the improvement and development of formula.
+Infant formulas now include critical brain-boosting ingredients, like DHA and ARA.
+These two nutrients are essential in brain development.
 There is no scientific evidence to suggest that formula-fed babies won’t be as smart or have just as many advantages in life.

 Though no research or formula has ever been able to perfectly match breastmilk, it has drastically improved in the last few decades.

 Myth #2: Formula-Fed Babies Don’t Bond as Much With Mothers